schneems/schneems/_posts/2025-03-26-a-daft-procmacro-trick-how-to-emit-partialcode-errors.md

 That last one is verbose, but it prevents representing an invalid state when `None` code and `None` errors are returned simultaneously.

 The downside of this technique is that nothing prevents an early return on error with try (`?`).
-It also forces an either-or scenario.
-The coder can emit an error OR valid data for constructing code, but not both.

 I  was curious how this pattern would look implemented in place of the daft one, so I experimented with a [draft (not daft) PR](https://github.com/schneems/daft/pull/1).

 > Note: The PR is to my own `main` branch, not theirs.
-I don't think any maintainer loves waking up to a giant PR with the words "refactoring" in it.
+I don't think any maintainer loves waking up to a giant PR with the "refactoring" in it.

 ## Wrap up